Truckload Shipping Seasons

 The final stretch of the year brings the highest freight volumes and the tightest market conditions.
 Black Friday, Cyber Monday, and extended holiday sales push demand to its peak.
 Retailers move heavier, bulkier shipments to restock warehouses and meet consumer expectations.

-Toward mid-December, volume begins to taper off—but until then, delays and rate hikes are common due to capacity shortages.
+By mid-December, volume begins to taper off; however, delays and rate hikes are common until then, due to capacity shortages.
 High-value shipments and time-sensitive freight should be prioritized and insured accordingly.

 During this season: